The Garden Grazer

 October 11, 2022 at 9:03 am

 Hello Carrie!
-So thrilled to hear you enjoyed these.
+So thrilled to hear you enjoyed these with your friend.
 Thanks for giving them a try and sharing your very kind feedback.
 Hope you enjoy any other recipes you try as well.
 Wishing you a beautiful week! -Kaitlin

 Reply